cpske/ISP/git/Intro-git.md

 ```
 You commit everything except "bin" to git, and go to lunch.

-When you come back from lunch you find that your **cat has deleted Report.docx** by walking on the keyboard!
+While you are at lunch, your **cat deletes Report.docx** by walking on the keyboard!
 Your project report is gone!

 ![](cat-on-keyboard.jpg?raw=true)

 What to do?

-Since you saved the report using git, you can **recover** the most recent version of the report from the repository.
-Use:
+Since you saved the report using git, you can **recover** the most recent version of the report from the repository:
 ```shell
 cmd> git checkout -- Report.docx
 ```